/* Rambling Owl addition to remove page titles from blogs */

 We reached a small patch of woodland just as the sun broke through the lowering clouds, doing little to improve the temperature but at least making everything look a little more cheerful.
 Colin had donned his Worlds-Worst-Ninja hat to keep the cold wind away from his ears but then announced that it was making his head uncomfortably warm; a dilemma he was forced to live with throughout the days walking as the chilly blustering wind was a constant and unwelcome companion.

-Some shelter from the wind, a wood near Morton Bagot, Warwickshire
+Some shelter from the wind, a wood near Morton Bagot

 We reached a farmhouse set on the crest of a high hill and paused for a moment to admire the Cotswold escarpment, with its green-grey hills rolling southwards into the distance.
 By tomorrow we would be in amongst them and would be on the final leg of the trek.
 We had been partially sheltered from the wind as we followed the bridleways, hemmed in by ancient hedgerows, but on this exposed spot we faced it head on.
-I tried to take some video of this viewpoint but any dialogue I delivered was drowned out by the buffeting breeze (and maybe that’s no bad thing – as anyone who has been subjected to my Naff Commentary on previous walks would testify).
+I tried to take some video of this viewpoint but any dialogue I delivered was snatched away by the buffeting breeze.

 We descended from the farmhouse and its lofty (but exposed) position and reached a road which we followed for a while before striking off across more fields.
 Colin had picked out an object in the distance and pointed it out to me, trying to determine its purpose.
 It was a tall structure, poking up above the tree-line and seemingly at odds with its environment and to me it looked like the sort of ATC tower seen at airports – though this seemed an unlikely explanation.
 It grew steadily larger as we crossed a series of fields and reached the outskirts of the town of Alcester.